-This post will take a look at how the 2nd year of RE has felt different from the first.
+This post will look at how the 2nd year of RE has felt different from the first.
 Even besides everything else happening in 2020, it’s felt a lot different.

 How We Got Here

-Over the next year or two, I learned how to invest, fixed up & sold the house, and started my own post-college life.
+Over the next year or two, a lot happened.
+I learned how to invest, fixed up & sold the house and started my own post-college life.
 I was extremely fortunate to start from $0 debt-wise.
-I was able to start building wealth immediately out of college – something those who take on debt to graduate aren’t able to maximize on.
-Combine that with the inheritance, years of index fund investing and saving as much of my income as I could and I had a very fortunate financial start in my early 20s.
+I was able to start building wealth immediately out of college – something those who take on debt to graduate cannot maximize on.
+Combine that with the inheritance, years of index fund investing and saving as much of my income as possible, and I had a very fortunate financial start in my early 20s.

 Fast forward 10 years and I’ve been working as a software developer at various companies.
 I’ve jumped from startups I felt wouldn’t pay off financially to one that I felt had a shot at hyper-growth.
 I was lucky to be in the right place, at the right time with the right set of skills – followed by years of 40 to 80 hour weeks.